kugatsu765/vueNotification/README.md

 🚧 Development in progress

 The **Notification vue** plugin allow you to display notifications from all your app.
 Just with one ligne of code.
+I know there are lots of others but the peculiarity of this one is to have GSAP to animate your toast of a million way

 ## How to use it